rocket-icon

 1. First Impressions Shape Interest

-Your job posting is often a candidate’s first interaction with your organization.
+Your job posting is often a candidate’s first interaction with your organisation.
 Poor formatting, vague language, or missing details can discourage high-quality applicants from applying.

 2. Drives Employer Brand Visibility